redpencilio/ember-metis/README.md

   end

 ```
-#### Setup the frontend
+#### Using with `ember-cli-fastboot`
-ember-metis requires [Ember FastBoot](https://github.com/ember-fastboot/ember-cli-fastboot).
-Install the addon in your application if it's not yet available:
+ember-metis provides optional support for [Ember FastBoot](https://github.com/ember-fastboot/ember-cli-fastboot).
+Install the `ember-cli-fastboot` addon in your application if you want to use it.

 ```bash
 ember install ember-cli-fastboot